Rupesh1912/website/README.md

 **Note:** you can add the `--watch` option when running `jekyll serve` to let Jekyll watch for file changes, which means the site will be rebuilt when a file is modified.

 **Note 2:** on case-insensitive file systems like on Windows and macOS you'll run into redirect loops for some URLs.
-The workaround is to disable redirects locally by removing the `gems: jekyll-redirect-from` entry from `_config.yml`.
+The work around is to disable redirects locally by removing the `gems: jekyll-redirect-from` entry from `_config.yml`.

 The site should now be running locally:
 ![website](https://cloud.githubusercontent.com/assets/1376924/3712425/c1ab2e9c-1513-11e4-9df2-6e69d461c3cf.png)